keptn/lifecycle-toolkit/examples/support/analysis/README.md

 together with the current status of the analysis.
 In our case, we will receive one analysis which has already completed and has passed:

-**NOTE:** This example uses real data from an actual service monitored by Prometheus, so it could very well be that the result of your analysis might be a different one, as those values heavily depend on the environment this example is executed in.
+Please note that this example uses real data from an actual service monitored by Prometheus, so it could very well be that the result of your analysis might be a different one, as those values heavily depend on the environment this example is executed in.

 ```shell
 NAME              ANALYSISDEFINITION       STATE       WARNING   PASS